DaanDeMeyer/reproc/README.md

 [gitter](https://gitter.im/reproc/Lobby) channel.

 ## Getting started

+reproc consists out of two libraries: reproc and reproc++. reproc is a C library that contains all the low code for interacting with child processes. reproc++ depends on reproc and adapts its API to an idiomatic C++ API.
+It also adds a few extra's that make working with child processes from C++ easier.

 reproc can either be installed from a binary package or built as part of your project when using CMake.
 All possible options are explained below.